microsoft/PowerPlatformConnectors/certified-connectors/Impexium/README.md

 Impexium is a SaaS based AMS that allows businesses to automate  workflows, including adding activities, contacts, relationships and committee members.

 ## Prerequisites
-1. Create an account on the Impexium site.
+Create an account on the Impexium site.
 Visit support.impexium.com if you need help.
-## How to get credentials?

 ##Supported Triggers
 1. When an Individual is added.